pantheon-systems/documentation/source/content/guides/localdev/05-changelog.md

 Download Edge versions to get the latest features, bug fixes, instructions, and help test Localdev.

 Note that some versions of Localdev are not compatible with some versions of Docker.
+For more information, refer to GitHub.
-See GitHub for more information, or (we don't recommend this) to continue with an untested version of Docker, you can turn off the compatibility check in Localdev's settings.
+You can turn off the compatibility check in the Localdev's settings to continue with an untested version of Docker, although this in not recommended.

-1. Select Settings in the left menu within your Localdev installation.
+1. Select **Settings** in the left menu within your Localdev installation.

-1. Click on `switch to edge` in the Current Version section.
+1. Click on **switch to edge** in the Current Version section.

   ![Switch to edge version](../../../images/localdev/localdev-switch-to-edge.png)